undergrad-partner-school

 Beyond academics, UDC offers a range of extracurricular activities and resources to enhance the student experience.
 These include student organizations, clubs, and athletic teams that foster leadership skills, personal growth, and camaraderie.
 Students also benefit from the university's strong ties to the local community, with opportunities for internships, research projects, and community engagement initiatives.
 Overall, the University of the District of Columbia provides a well-rounded education that equips students with the knowledge, skills, and values necessary to succeed in their chosen fields and make a positive impact on society.

 Located in Washington, DC and set in an urban environment, University of the District of Columbia is a public university.
-Its campus spans 28 acres.
-This academic institution uses a semester-based calendar.
+This educational institution operates on a semester-based calendar.
 The freshman retention rate at University of the District of Columbia is 52% and the six-year graduation rate is 14%.

 Read more about what you can expect if you get into University of the District of Columbia.